Blanche Bruce: Early life and education

-Bruce was born into slavery in 1841 in Prince Edward County, Virginia, near Farmville to Polly Bruce, an African-American woman who served as a domestic slave.
+Bruce was born into slavery in 1841 in Prince Edward County, Virginia, near Farmville to Polly Bruce, an African American woman who served as a domestic slave.
 His father was his master, Pettis Perkinson, a white Virginia planter.
 Bruce was treated comparatively well by his father, who educated him together with a legitimate half-brother.
 When Bruce was young, he played with his half-brother.
 One source claims that his father legally freed Blanche and arranged for an apprenticeship so he could learn a trade.
 In an 1886 newspaper interview, however, Bruce says that he gained his freedom by moving to Kansas as soon as hostilities broke out in the Civil War.

 Career

 Bruce attended Oberlin College for two years in Oberlin, Ohio.
 He next worked as a steamboat porter on the Mississippi River.
 In 1864, he moved to Hannibal, Missouri, where he established a school for black children.

-In 1868, during Reconstruction, Bruce relocated to Bolivar near Cleveland in northwestern Mississippi, at which he purchased a Mississippi Delta plantation.
+In 1868, during Reconstruction, Bruce relocated to Bolivar near Cleveland in northwestern Mississippi, where he purchased a Mississippi Delta plantation.
 He became a wealthy landowner of several thousand acres in the Mississippi Delta.
 He was appointed to the positions of Tallahatchie County registrar of voters and tax assessor before he won an election for sheriff in Bolivar County.
 He later was elected to other county positions, including tax collector and supervisor of education, while he also edited a local newspaper.
 He became sergeant-at-arms for the Mississippi State Senate in 1870.

 In February 1874, Bruce was elected to the U.S. Senate, the second African American to serve in the upper house of Congress.
 On February 14, 1879, Bruce presided over the U.S. Senate, becoming the first African American (and the only former slave) to have done so.
 In 1880, James Z. George, a Confederate Army veteran and member of the Democratic Party, was elected to succeed Bruce.
 After his Senate term expired, Bruce remained in Washington, D.C., secured a succession of Republican patronage jobs and stumped for Republican candidates across the country.
 He acquired a large townhouse and summer home, and presided over black high society.

-At the 1880 Republican National Convention in Chicago, Bruce became the first African American to win any votes for national office at a major party's nominating convention, with eight votes for Vice President.
+At the 1880 Republican National Convention in Chicago, Bruce became the first African American to win any votes for national office at a major party's nominating convention, with eight votes for vice president.
 The presidential nominee that year was Ohio's James A. Garfield, who narrowly won election over the Democrat Winfield Scott Hancock.